bsb7/nodejs_proj/README.txt

-- add user schema and model
+- add login route and form
-- add user to the database
+- add login and signup link on the navbar
+- add logout route
+- show and hide navbar links
+- configure currentUser to be locally available

 PACKAGES
--passport
--passport-local
--passport-local-mongoose
--express-session